Hacienda San Nicolás Dzoyaxché: How to get there

 The property is located 27 km south of Mérida on Calle 42.

 History

 The chapel on the property was built in 1926 and every year from 10 to 20 September, fiesta in honor of the patron saint is held.
 There is a carving in marble from an Italian artist in the chapel dating from 1888.
 In 1952, the owner of the property was Francisco Martínez de Arredondo y Castro.
 When he died, it was inherited by Josefina Molina Vda. de Martínez de Arredondo.
 In 1962, she sold a portion of the hacienda to Nacional Financiera.

-On 28 June 1993 the Cuxtal Ecological Reserve was designated to protect the history of the 7 large haciendas, their adjoining pueblos, 12 minor archaeological sites, 6 cenotes and one of Merida's important water supply stations.
+On 28 June 1993 the Cuxtal Ecological Reserve was designated to protect the history of the 7 large haciendas, their adjoining pueblos, 12 minor archaeological sites, 6 cenotes and one of Mérida's important water supply stations.
 Hacienda San Nicolás Dzoyaxché was part of this historic designation.

 Within the reserve are the following protected haciendas: